 Can You Sell a House with Lead Paint?

-- Include the correct legal language in the sales contract
+- Include lead-warning language in the sales contract

 Can You Paint Over It?